TokenTiming: A Dynamic Alignment Method for Universal Speculative Decoding Model Pairs: Experiments

 \subsubsection{Overall Results}

-Tab.~\ref{tb:result_main_fullwidth} presents a comprehensive evaluation of our proposed method, TokenTiming, against autoregressive (AR) decoding and a recent speculative decoding algorithm, TLI \citep{timor2025acceleratingllminferencelossless} \footnote{RDK \citep{timor2025distributed} is not included in the baseline, for not opening source}, which is designed for heterogeneous vocabularies.
-The experiments span a diverse set of large-scale target models, including DeepSeek-R1-Distill-Llama-70B model, Llama-3.1-70B, Qwen3-30B, Qwen3-32B, and phi-4, paired with various small draft models.
+Tab.~\ref{tb:result_main_fullwidth} presents a comprehensive evaluation of our proposed method, TokenTiming, against autoregressive (AR) decoding and a recent speculative decoding algorithm, TLI \citep{timor2025acceleratingllminferencelossless}\footnote{RDK \citep{timor2025distributed} is not included in the baseline due to the inaccessible code source.}, which is designed for heterogeneous vocabularies.
+The experiments span a diverse set of large-scale target models, including DeepSeek-R1-Distill-Llama-70B model, Llama-3.1-70B, Qwen3-30B, Qwen3-32B, and Phi-4, paired with various small draft models such as Deepseek-R1-Distill-Qwen-1.5B (abbreviated as DQwen-1.5B in Tab. \ref{tb:result_main_fullwidth}).
 Performance is primarily measured by the speedup ratio relative to the AR baseline and the absolute TPS.

 \end{minipage}